backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/ASG.md

 ## Auto Scaling Alarms
 - These alarms trigger scaling.
 - We *can scale ASGs based on CloudWatch alarms*.
-We need 2 alarms, one for scaling in and other for scaling out.
+	- We need *2 alarms*, one for *scaling in* and other for *scaling out*.
-- A monitoring unit for CloudWatch alarms can be CPU usage. *Metrics are the **average** of all the ASG instances*.
+- A monitoring unit for CloudWatch alarms can be CPU usage.
+	- *Metrics are the **average** of all the ASG instances*.
 - We can define *better auto scaling rules* that are **directly managed by EC2**.
-These rules are easier to set than the CloudWatch alarms.
-Some of these rules include average CPU usage, network in/out etc.
+	- These rules are easier to set than the CloudWatch alarms.
 - We can also auto scale on a **custom metric** (ex no of connected users).
-We send the parameter of our custom metric to cloud watch alarms via the **PutMetric API**.
-Now we can create cloud watch alarms with this metric to scale in or out.
-So *ASG is not just limited to the metrics AWS exposes*.
+	- We send the parameter of our custom metric to cloud watch alarms via the **PutMetric API**.
+	- Now we can create cloud watch alarms with this metric to scale in or out.
+	- So *ASG is not just limited to the metrics AWS exposes*.

+---
+**Not Included in SOA and DVA**
 ## Rebalancing and Scaling
 - Actions like explicitly terminating an instance can lead to an *ASG becoming unbalanced across an ASG*.
 - Amazon EC2 Auto Scaling compensates by rebalancing the Availability Zones.